 - Esophageal pH and impedance monitoring: This measures the amount of acid in the esophagus while the body is in different states, such as while eating or sleeping.

-- Upper gastrointestinal (GI) endoscope: This is a tube with a camera attached, which is used to inspect the esophagus.
-A small sample of tissue may also be taken at the same time in a biopsy.
+- Upper GI endoscope: This is a tube with a camera attached that is used to inspect the esophagus.
+A small sample of tissue may also be taken at the same time for a biopsy.

 - Esophageal manometry: This measures muscle contractions in the esophagus during swallowing.
 It can measure the strength of the sphincter.

 - Bravo wireless esophageal pH monitoring: In this test, a small temporary capsule is attached to the esophagus.
-This measures the acidity continuously for around 48 hours.
+This measures the acidity continuously for approximately 48 hours.

 - Quit or avoid smoking.

-- Do not wear clothing that is tight around the abdomen.
+- Minimize wearing tight clothing around the abdomen.

 - Sleep at a slight angle with the head slightly elevated.

-If you are avoiding these types of food and still experience regular heartburn, it is important to visit a doctor as there may be other underlying issues causing the symptoms.
+If a person avoids these types of foods and still experiences regular heartburn, it is important to visit a doctor, as there may be other underlying issues causing the symptoms.